awsdocs/amazon-redshift-management-guide/doc_source/managing-snapshots-console.md

 1. Choose **Save** to save your changes, or **Cancel** to roll back the changes\.

-## Configuring Cross\-Region Snapshot Copy for a Non\-Encrypted Cluster<a name="snapshot-crossregioncopy-configure"></a>
+## Configuring cross\-Region snapshot copy for a nonencrypted cluster<a name="snapshot-crossregioncopy-configure"></a>

 You can configure Amazon Redshift to copy snapshots for a cluster to another AWS Region\.
-To configure cross\-region snapshot copy, you need to enable this copy feature for each cluster and configure where to copy snapshots and how long to keep copied automated snapshots in the destination AWS Region\.
-When cross\-region copy is enabled for a cluster, all new manual and automated snapshots are copied to the specified AWS Region\.
+To configure cross\-Region snapshot copy, you need to enable this copy feature for each cluster and configure where to copy snapshots and how long to keep copied automated snapshots in the destination AWS Region\.
+When cross\-Region copy is enabled for a cluster, all new manual and automated snapshots are copied to the specified AWS Region\.
 Copied snapshot names are prefixed with **copy:**\.

 **Note**
 A new console is available for Amazon Redshift\.
-Choose either the **New Console** or the **Original Console** instructions based on the console that you are using\.
-The **New Console** instructions are open by default\.
+Choose either the **New console** or the **Original console** instructions based on the console that you are using\.
+The **New console** instructions are open by default\.

-### New Console<a name="snapshot-crossregion-configure"></a>
+### New console<a name="snapshot-crossregion-configure"></a>

-**To configure a cross\-region snapshot**
+**To configure a cross\-Region snapshot**

 1. Sign in to the AWS Management Console and open the Amazon Redshift console at [https://console\.aws\.amazon\.com/redshift/](https://console.aws.amazon.com/redshift/)\.